cbility/YES/README.md

         node 'packages\main\tests\OfgemCheck\checkOutput.test.js'
     ```

-    test the RHI scraper:
+2. Test the RHI Scraper
     ```shell
         tsc -b
         npm run start --prefix packages/RHIScraper
     ```
     You can control what is tested (and whether the browser runs headless or not) via the src/RHIScraper/RHI-local.ts file

-5. Bundle Ply code for pasting into code blocks
+3. Bundle Ply code for pasting into code blocks

     Code in the `Ply` package if for use in code blocks in the low-code platform ply.io.
 Code pasted into these code blocks cannot have any imports or dependencies.
 Use rollup to package all dependencies into a single file before updating a code block.
 Other code that is included in the file for testing purposes and should not be included in the Ply code block is highlighted with comment sections.